Soyuz-U: Missions after 2000

+On 14 May 1996, a launch of a Yantar reconnaissance satellite from Baikonur ended 53 seconds into launch when the payload fairing disintegrated.
+The resultant disruption to the booster's aerodynamic profile caused it to pitch down and the AVD issued an automatic shutdown command.
+The booster crashed downrange.
+A second launch of a Yantar satellite on 20 June repeated the same failure, after which it was found that a new payload shroud design used on Yantar launches was faulty and unable to withstand aerodynamic loads as the booster approached Max Q. The shroud was redesigned afterward.

 The October 2002 launch of a Foton satellite crashed near the pad at Plesetsk after the Blok D strap-on booster suffered an engine malfunction.
 One person on the ground was killed.
 The Blok D experienced an abnormally slow thrust rise at ignition followed by a decay in performance starting at T+4 seconds.
 The AVD system sensed the drop in Blok D performance and issued the flight termination command at T+5 seconds but it was blocked until T+20 seconds.
 The Blok D shut down completely and broke off the stack at T+8 seconds.
 The booster continued to climb but started deviating from its flight path due to the unbalanced thrust.
 The flight termination command was unblocked at T+20 seconds and the core and remaining strap-ons shut down.
 The booster impacted the ground at T+41 seconds as a crowd of 300 spectators watched.
 Six Russian military servicemen were injured and one later died of his injuries.
 A building used to produce compressed air and nitrogen was also badly damaged.
 Investigation into the mishap found that the Blok D's hydrogen peroxide pump had stopped working due to ingested debris.

 A Soyuz-U mission failed to launch Progress M-12M to the ISS on 24 August 2011, when the upper stage experienced a problem and broke up over Siberia.
 It was the first time a Progress spacecraft had failed to reach orbit.
 Another cargo ship, Progress MS-04, was lost on 1 December 2016 shortly after launch, likely due to a problem with the third stage of the Soyuz-U.

 In April 2015, Soyuz-U was declared obsolete.
 Its production was stopped and the rocket was scheduled for retirement after launching the remaining vehicles with Progress cargo ships.
 The final flight was Progress MS-05, which launched from the Baikonur Cosmodrome on 22 February 2017, 05:58:33 UTC.